 - Key Reports

-- World Report on Childhood Injury Prevention, WHO & UNICEF
+- World Report on Childhood Injury Prevention, 2008, World Health Organization & UNICEF

 - County/Regional Reports

 - 2015 Kern County Report Card, Kern County Network for Children

 - Children's Report Card, Sacramento County Children's Coalition